Guinness96/drone_sim/README.md

 ## Current Development Status

-Based on the project to-do list and requirements:
+The project is currently in active development with the following milestones achieved:

-### Completed:
+- ✅ Working drone simulation with physics engine
-- ✅ Project setup and structure
+- ✅ Database integration with PostgreSQL
-- ✅ Python drone simulator with waypoint and sensor data generation
+- ✅ REST API for data ingestion and retrieval
-- ✅ Realistic physics engine for drone movement simulation
+- ✅ Basic frontend dashboard with flight list and sensor data views
-- ✅ Flask backend API with PostgreSQL database integration
+- ✅ Integrated simulation controls in the frontend
-- ✅ API endpoints for data ingestion and retrieval
+- ✅ Basic anomaly detection in the backend
-- ✅ Backend, simulation, and physics testing
+- ✅ Project runner script for easy startup
-- ✅ Frontend API service integration
+- ✅ All tests passing, including frontend data display

-- ✅ Frontend simulator control component for adjusting simulation parameters
+Recent improvements:

-### In Progress:
+- ✅ Fixed frontend data display issues with flight and sensor data loading
-- 🔄 Frontend dashboard components (FlightList, SensorDataTable)
+- ✅ Resolved data structure mismatch between API responses and frontend components

-### Planned:
+- ✅ Proper error handling in frontend components
-- 📝 Data visualization with Chart.js
+- ✅ All integration tests now pass successfully

-- 📝 Map visualization with Leaflet.js
+In progress:
-- 📝 Authentication with Auth0
+- 🔄 Enhanced data visualization with charts
-- 📝 Basic anomaly detection
+- 🔄 Map integration for flight path visualization
-- 📝 Enhanced simulation features (battery life, weather conditions, etc.)
+- 🔄 Authentication system
-- 📝 Comprehensive testing and documentation
+- 🔄 Advanced analytics features

 ## License